 For project costing purposes, supervising and training a PGR student is a distinctly separate activity from that of managing and carrying out a research project.
 In order to understand the true costs of a project, the costs of academic supervision and training should be estimated.
 However, many funders will not meet these costs, so they must be kept distinct from other costs associated with Principal Investigator and Co-Investigator time.
 Whether this is translated into the price is dependent on a funder’s terms and conditions.

 Research Councils will meet the costs of tuition fees and stipends for PGR students as exceptions at 100%, but not the costs associated with academic supervision and training.
+In summary:

 The following elements should be considered when costing a PGR student:

 - The stipend (bursary) payable to a student by their institution is part of the project studentship.
 It should be included in the FEC and met by the funder.